-- 7.1 It is against the law for public servants to take bribes.
-Staff, governors and volunteers need to take care that they do not accept any gift that might be construed by others as a bribe, or lead the giver to expect preferential treatment.
-There are occasions when pupils or parents wish to pass small tokens of appreciation to staff e.g. at Christmas or as a thank-you and this is acceptable.
-However, it is unacceptable to receive gifts on a regular basis or of any significant value. - 7.2 Personal gifts must not be given to pupils.
-This could be misinterpreted as a gesture either to bribe, or single out the young person.
+7.1.
+It is against the law for public servants to take bribes.
+Adults need to take care that they do not accept any gift that might be construed by others as a bribe, or lead the giver to expect preferential treatment.
+There are occasions when pupils or parents/carers wish to pass small tokens of appreciation to adults e.g. at Christmas or as a thank you and this is acceptable.
+However, it is unacceptable to receive gifts on a regular basis or of any significant value.

+- 7.2.
+Personal gifts must not be given to pupils or their families/carers.
+This could be misinterpreted as a gesture either to bribe or groom.
 It might be perceived that a 'favour' of some kind is expected in return.
-Any reward given to a pupil should be consistent with the school's behaviour or rewards policy, recorded, and not based on favouritism.
+Any reward given to a pupil should be consistent with the School's behaviour or rewards policy, recorded, and not based on favouritism. - 7.3.
+Care should be taken when selecting children for specific activities, jobs, privileges and when pupils are excluded from an activity in order to avoid perceptions of favouritism or injustice.
+Methods of selection and exclusion should be subject to clear, fair and agreed criteria.

-8 Social Contact and Social Networking
+8. Social Contact and Social Networking